 Last but not least, what is the importance of the 80/20 Principle?
-The significance for businesses is stunning.
+The significance of businesses is stunning.
 The value of knowing, for instance, that 90% of your revenues and 85% of your products are generated by 22% of your customers is enormous.
 The owner or manager can then allocate sufficient resources, time, and energy to this group.
 Deeper analysis, however, is always needed.

 For more information, examples, usages, and argumentation of the 80/20 Principle, I highly recommend reading the book, "80/20 Principle," by Richard Koch.
 In the book, he explains why the 80/20 Rule is valuable and how it can be used for business, our personal lives, and personal efficiency.
 You can also read, budgeting in forex, to gain better trading skills.

 80/20 PRINCIPLE IN TRADING

 Forex traders can use the 80/20 Principle as well.
 In fact, there are many ways Forex traders can apply the analysis from the 80/20 Principle.
 The 80-20 rule not only holds true for the analysis of our P & L account, but also for a wide range of topics.